dxw/playbook/src/govpress-unit/plugin-reviews.md

 A plugin inspection mostly involves checking these pattern matches to see if they represent real issues.

-## Checking for hosting-environment compatibility
+## Checking for hosting environment compatibility

 In addition to general security issues, the plugin should also be checked for likely incompatibilities with the hosting environment.

 These include, but are not limited to:

-* Direct calls to php files (i.e. in URLs) under `wp-content`.
+* direct calls to PHP files (i.e. in URLs) under `wp-content`
-* Use of `/xmlrpc.php`.
+* use of `/xmlrpc.php`
-* Assumption the directories other than `wp-content/uploads` or `wp-content/cache` can be written to (unless otherwise configurable).
+* an assumption that it's possible to write to directories other than `wp-content/uploads` or `wp-content/cache` (unless otherwise configurable)
-* Use of PHP sessions (check for `session_start()`)
+* use of PHP sessions (check for `session_start()`)
-* Assumption that `wp_` is the database prefix.
+* an assumption that `wp_` is the database prefix
-* Assumption that `/wp-admin/admin-ajax.php` can be accessed by non-logged-in users.
+* an assumption that `/wp-admin/admin-ajax.php` can be accessed by users who are logged out
-* Reliance on PHP modules other than those suggested by WordPress core.
+* reliance on PHP modules other than those suggested by WordPress core
-* Reliance on `.htaccess` files.
+* reliance on `.htaccess` files
-* Features likely to take more than 30 seconds to output responses, even in the administrative interface.
+* features likely to take more than 30 seconds to output responses, even in the administrative interface

 ## Writing up Inspections